 // Check if the device is recognized for this account

-async function checkAccountDevices(accountId, deviceId) {
+async function checkAccountDevices(accountId, visitorId) {

-let query = `SELECT * FROM account_devices WHERE accountId = $1 AND device_id = $2`;
+let query = `SELECT * FROM account_devices WHERE account_id = $1 AND visitor_id = $2`;

-let result = await db.query(query, [accountId, deviceId]);
+let result = await db.query(query, [accountId, visitorId]);

 if (result.rows.length == 0) {